5 Tips to Picking a Good Puppy Food

 - Always read the ingredients – you want to make sure that the ingredients for your puppy’s food are balanced.
 Do your research on the nutrients that are vital to a puppy’s growth and development and make sure that it is included in your choice of puppy food.
 Some important nutrients are DHA, phosphorus, calcium and more.

 - Be mindful if your puppy can have allergies – there are some dogs who are allergic to some ingredients such as grain, so try to observe your puppy.
 If they vomit or suffer from diarrhea, it would be a good idea to go to the vet to check for any food intolerance.
+On the other hand, if they suffer from anal gland problems, it will be smart to get high fiber dog food as recommended by Petsolino.

 - Keep your puppy at a healthy weight – if you want your puppy to live long and healthy, make sure that they are kept at a healthy weight even as a puppy.
 Do not overfeed them as being overweight can lead to complications such as diabetes and heart disease.